astandre/cb-compose-engine-ms/docs/source/utils.rst

 These are the main methods of this class:

-.. autofunction:: utils.clean_uri
+.. autofunction:: compose_utils.clean_uri

-.. autofunction:: utils.check_requirements
+.. autofunction:: compose_utils.check_requirements

-.. autofunction:: utils.build_answer
+.. autofunction:: compose_utils.build_answer